FgForrest/evitaDB/docs/user/en/get-started/create-first-database.md

 ## Delete any of existing entities

-You can issue a query that removes all the entities that match the query using the same catalog data API which you would use for insert, updating and retrieving entities:
+You can issue a query that removes all the entities that match the query using the same catalog data API that you would use to insert, update or retrieve entities:

 <SourceCodeTabs langSpecificTabOnly>
 [Example of deleting entity by query](/docs/user/en/get-started/example/delete-entity-by-query.graphql)